saarpop/Saar-Final-Project/README.md

 ## General run notes:

-• .lsf files - Lumerical workspace files - Open the code file in the corresponding simulation file and run (or change parameters first and then run).
+• .lsf files - Lumerical workspace files - Open the code file in the corresponding simulation file (from Google Drive) and run (or change parameters first and then run).
+Link to Google Drive: https://drive.google.com/drive/folders/1PX2SdqVLsQWwZVu5lMxyiQL04COi2s5a?usp=share_link

 • .ipynb file - Jupyter notebook (python) files, they run in blocks.
 Just run each block according to instructions in the code.